Yordan Todorov (footballer, born July 1981): Lokomotiv Plovdiv

 In the beginning of 2010, Todorov signed with Lokomotiv Plovdiv.
 He relaunched his career, scoring 5 goals in 13 matches and making 3 assists until the end of 2009/2010 season.

 Steaua București

 On 10 June 2010 signed a contract with Steaua București.

 On 29 August 2010, he makes debut for Steaua's second team in Liga II against Otopeni.

-On 30 August 2010, after only 2 months and a 20 days to Steaua, Romanian team announced release of Todorov, because Victor Piţurcă coach who take him to Steaua resigned on round 3 of new season and the new manager no longer need his services.
+On 30 August 2010, after only 2 months and a 20 days to Steaua, Romanian team announced release of Todorov, because Victor Pițurcă coach who take him to Steaua resigned on round 3 of new season and the new manager no longer need his services.

 Playing style

 Todorov plays as a right winger or a right fullback.
 Todorov plugs in successfully in the attack on the wingside.
 He is a fast and creative player with good leadership skills.

 International career

 Todorov has nine matches and two goals for Bulgaria national football team.